MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ### Azure Resource Manager template

+This Azure Resource Manager (ARM) template is an example template that deploys an Azure Virtual Network and an Azure Load Balancer.
+It also creates an inbound public IP address for the load balancer, Azure Load Balancer health probes for HTTP and HTTPS, an inbound NAT pool with backend port 22 and load balancing inbound rules for the port 80.

 Click the following button to deploy the networking resources with an Azure Load Balancer **Basic**:

 <a href="https://aka.ms/arm-gaming-lamp-create-networking" target="_blank"><img src="media/azure-resource-manager-deploy-button.png"/></a>